owocki/web3_revenue_primitives/README.md

 A list of web3 revenue models, created at [ETHMagicians Prague](https://hackmd.io/DaJhrasLQteUk3IwX5bQAg?view#8-Business-Models-Ring)

+# Percentage Fee

+This model is where you take a % of each trsanction on your platform.
+It is popular with exchanges.

 # ICOS

 TODO -- Fill in some popular ICO models